phillc54/pmx485/README.md

 # pmx485
-Uses an Arduino with a LCD Keypad Shield to emulate a Powermax for testing RS485 comms.
+Uses an Arduino with a LCD Keypad Shield to emulate a Powermax power supply's serial comms
 ***
 ### Comms Pins:
 0 = RX Data     - MAX485 pin 1